GLOBAL MARKETS-Wall St set for worst week since June, dollar rises

 “Until the market proves it can do that, it is going to be a lot easier to do that from a lower level and that is what is going to happen.”

-The uncertainty had driven the dollar lower this week but the currency rebounded on Friday with the dollar index gaining 0.2 percent.
+The uncertainty had driven the dollar lower this week but the currency bounced up on Friday with the dollar index gaining 0.2 percent.

 “The market was very long of U.S. dollars assuming the Fed would taper sooner rather than later, and the Fed has pushed back against that,” said Jane Foley, senior currency strategist at Rabobank.

 But Europe’s broad FTSE Eurofirst 300 index gained 0.6 percent as the latest data out of China lifted stocks of mining companies higher.
-World shares were flat.
+World shares dipped 0.1 percent.

 The run of upbeat Chinese data in the past two days has helped to ease investor concerns that a sharp slowdown in the world’s second-largest economy could derail global growth.